Gardezi-Enterprises/AI-and-Machine-Learning-Projects/README.md

-# AI-Based Applications for Natural Language Understanding and Information Extraction
+# AI-Based Application for Natural Language Understanding and Information Extraction

 This repository contains two AI-based application focused on natural language understanding and information extraction: